 - 1 tsp dried savory optional

-All purpose Italian Seasoning (Optional – Note 2)
+All purpose Cooking Italian Seasoning (Optional – Note 2)

 - 1 tsp red pepper flakes